Thomas Schaller (President of the US branch of SCHLENK)

 Well now you carry responsibility for employees and business divisions.

 Yes, this is a great challenge.
-The US branch of the pigment sector has 17 employees and we mostly take care of the divisions BU Coatings and Colorants as well as Inks and Graphic Arts.
+The US branch of the pigment sector has 17 employees and we mostly take care of the division BU Effect Pigments.
 But also the pigments in the division metallic material have become an important part for us.

 Schlenk has settled in a small town in the northeast of the United States.